Lottieville, Florida

 Lottieville is an unincorporated community in Gilchrist County, Florida, United States.
 It is located on State Road 26, approximately 5 mi west of Trenton.

 Geography

 Lottieville is located at 29.612°N 82.898°W, its elevation 43 ft.

+Lottieville was a stop on the Atlantic Coast Line Railroad Jacksonville—Wilcox Line, between the communities of Wilcox and Trenton.
+Today, the line is used by the Nature Coast State Trail.